cybex-gmbh/laravel-transmorpher-client/README.md

 #### Identifier

 To uniquely identify media, an identifier is passed to the Transmorpher media server.
 This identifier consists of the following:
- - motif: name for the media in the model
+ - topic: name for the media in the model
  - model id
  - an alias (by default the morph alias is used)